 A worsening economy will force British manufacturers to look overseas for growth in 2012, according to a survey of senior executives.

-The survey comes against a backdrop of a sliding manufacturing sector at home which threatens to tip the economy back into recession in the final quarter of 2011, months after the Chancellor, George Osborne, called for a new "march of the makers" at the time of the Budget.
+The survey comes against a backdrop of a sliding manufacturing sector at home which threatens to tip the economy back into recession in the final quarter of 2011, months after the Chancellor, George Osborne, called for a new "march of the makers" in the Budget.

-According to the survey, two-thirds of executives have already adjusted plans to hunt out new global markets, while four in five expect export sales to be at least as strong or bigger this year.
-Chiefs see the greatest threat to growth as raw material shortages and a further escalation of Europe's sovereign debt crisis.
+The survey found that two-thirds of executives have already adjusted plans to hunt out new global markets, while four in five expect export sales to be at least as strong or stronger this year.
+The greatest threats to growth were seen to be raw material shortages and a further escalation of the EU debt crisis.

 Join our new commenting forum